Saliim17/calendarific_flutter/README.md

 [![N|Solid](https://i.imgur.com/8sS4zBN.png)

-The app consists of two screens with almost the same content.
-You need to retrieve the data from the public holiday calendar API which can be found here: https://calendarific.com/api-documentation.
+The app consists of two screens with almost same data from the public holiday calendar API which can be found here: https://calendarific.com/api-documentation.

 The app consists of two screens:
 - Screen 1 (FRANCE holidays):